mem-memov/novikov.blog/clrua97ks000909jrh2u36ch2.md

 The code that should be generated is a function that uses other functions and the full list of dependencies is known.
 Language constructs are going to be wrapped into functions, so that they can be tracked when a test runs.

-I hope to conjure something of this sort today.
+I hope to conjure up something of this sort today.